Google Sign-In Required

 2. Verify the release branch contents.
 Confirm that origin/release now contains the restore commit plus only the intended hotfix commit or commits.

 3. Create a new orchestration pipeline.
-Open the shared orchestration pipeline page and start a fresh pipeline for the release flow.
+Open the shared orchestration pipeline page and start a fresh pipeline with action=deploy-release-branch-to-staging, project=<target repository>, and confirm=true.

-7. Validate the production hotfix.
+6. Validate the production hotfix.
 Run the focused production smoke checks needed for the incident or defect.

-8. Record the operational incident.
+7. Record the operational incident.
 Create or update the GitLab incident with the problem, timeline, deployed fix, validation result, and any remaining follow-up actions.

 Reference Screenshots¶

-Steps 1 And 8: Check The Environments Page Before And After The Release¶
+Steps 1 And 7: Check The Environments Page Before And After The Release¶

 Use Operate -> Environments to identify the last known-good production deployment before restoring release, and then revisit the same page after the release to confirm production now points at the intended hotfix deployment.